Stargate (film): Plot

 In 1928 at Giza, Egypt, archaeologist Professor Paul Langford, accompanied by his daughter Catherine, unearths cover stones engraved with Egyptian hieroglyphs and other markings.
 Beneath he discovers a large metallic ring of unknown purpose.
+On a table of artifacts pulled from the excavation, Catherine finds and pockets a gold amulet with symbols carved in it.

 In 1994, the now-elderly Catherine invites Egyptologist and linguist Daniel Jackson, Ph.D. to translate the hieroglyphs.
 The stones, located underground at a military installation in Colorado, are now part of a classified U.S. Air Force project overseen by Special Operations Colonel Jack O'Neil.
-Jackson determines that the hieroglyphs refer to a "stargate" which uses star constellations as spatial coordinates.
-He is then shown the Stargate, the ring device from Giza.
+Jackson sees the existing research and translations of the hieroglyphs and corrects them.
+The stones describe a "stargate" which uses six star constellations as spatial coordinates and the symbol for Earth as the point of origin.
+Jackson is brought to see the Stargate, the ring device from Giza.
 They use his coordinates to align the Stargate's rotating inner track with V-shaped markings (or "chevrons") along its outside.
 When all seven chevrons are locked in, a wormhole opens, connecting the Stargate with a distant planet.
-Jackson joins O'Neil and his team (Reilly, Porro, Freeman, Brown, Ferretti, and Kawalsky) as they pass through the wormhole.
+A mechanical probe is sent through the stargate and manages to send back a few images showing different symbols on the ring on the other side of the portal before it closes.
+Catherine gives Jackson her amulet before he leaves with O'Neil and his team (Reilly, Porro, Freeman, Brown, Ferretti, and Kawalsky) to pass through the wormhole.